 Until recent times, this book has been used in modern typology.
-N. Kretsman pointed out this book's importance and said: "In the last seven or eight years the "Port Royal Grammar" has been discussed more often in the English
+N. Kretsman pointed out this book's importance and said: "In the last seven or eight years the "Port Royal Grammar" has been discussed more often in the English speaking world than at any other time since its publication more than three hundred years ago".

 Comparative Typology that dealt with comparing of language units and languages that did not share common root language played an important role in the emerging and developing of this subject.
-Comparison of structural languages that were not substantial also was crucial in the development of Comparative Typology.
+Comparison of structural languages that were not substantial also was crucial in the development of ComparativeTypology.